Find Affordable College Courses

 Williamsburg, VA

 A rank of #4 on this year’s list means William & Mary is a great place for social sciences students working on their bachelor’s degree.
-Located in the small suburb of Williamsburg, William & Mary is a public college with a moderately-sized student population.
+Located in the small suburb of Williamsburg, William & Mary is a public college with a medium-sized student population.

 Of the 432 students majoring in social sciences at William & Mary, 46% are male and 54% are female.